gamelab/Primitives-Plugin/README.md

 Files/Folders:
 --------------

-- README.md 	 - This readme file.
+	README.md		 - This readme file.
+	build/			- Plugin and minified plugin
-- src/		 - The source files for the plugin
-- docs/ 		 - API documentation
+	src/			- The source files for the plugin docs/		- API documentation
-- examples/ 	 - Examples of primitives in action
-- .gitignore   - General gitignore stuff.
+	examples/		- Examples of primitives in action .gitignore		- General gitignore stuff.
-- gruntfile.js - A build file that populates the 'dist' and 'docs' folders with the appropriate content.
-Use this to build docs and minified versions.
-- package.json - Node packages required for the grunt build along with information for the gruntfile - to use when building
+	gruntfile.js	- A build file that populates folders with the appropriate content.
+Use this to build docs and minified versions. package.json	- Node packages required for the grunt build along with information for the gruntfile - to use when building

 Description: